Investment Strategy

 ADDITIONAL RESOURCES

-- Oakland’s Black Organizing Project who were doing specific work around getting law enforcement of schools.
+- Oakland’s Black Organizing Project which is doing specific work around getting law enforcement of schools.

 - The Power Coalition For Equity & Justice in Louisiana, a state coordinating table for 501c3 and 501c4 focused on voter engagement.
 They also provided relief dollars after Hurricane Ida hit in 2021.